redhat-ztp/ztp-cluster-deploy/create-cluster-acm/README.md

-This playbook will install a sample 3-node spoke cluster.
+This playbook will install virtualized clusters with the desired amount of nodes, and desired cluster type (sno or standard).
+You will find inventory samples for both types.
 Please fill the inventory vars as needed.

 You need to wait until you retrieve Installed on :